How to Run with a Significant Other

-He is a faster runner and there are very few periods that we run the same exact same pace, but it is enjoyable to share that time with him.
+He is a faster runner and there are very few periods that we run the same pace, but it is enjoyable to share that time with him.
 Running allows us to share uninterrupted time together.
-During the day, it’s hard to find this uninterrupted moments.
+During the day, it’s hard to find uninterrupted moments.

-Many readers have asked: How do you run with your significant other?
-Or Could you share some tips to make running with a partner more enjoyable?
+Many readers have asked: How do you run with a significant other?
+Or Could you share some tips to make running with a spouse more enjoyable?